arcus/Arcus_Labs_Orientation/arcus_orientation.md

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Note that the PI is able to completely restrict Internet access for some users.
+Note that the principal investigator (PI) is able to completely restrict Internet access for some users.
 In those cases, users will either need to use the Install Tool or talk to their PI.

 </div>